liferay/plutonium/etc/jsr-286-tck/readme.txt

 # SPDX-FileCopyrightText: (c) 2025 Liferay, Inc.
 # SPDX-License-Identifier: Apache-2.0

-Running the JSR-286 TCK against Pluto 2.0+ Portal Driver
+Running the JSR-286 TCK against Plutonium 2.0+ Portal Driver

-1) Setup the Portlet TCK and assemble Pluto TCK test wars (only needs to be done once)
+1) Setup the Portlet TCK and assemble Plutonium TCK test wars (only needs to be done once)

   a) Download the Portlet TCK